 I’m not naïve.
 There is no easy solution to the issues we face in life (both individually and collectively as citizens of this country and world).
 Reading a memoir as good as Butch’s won’t solve problems.
 And perhaps what I’ve written here won’t be of much import to people stuck in their ways or unreceptive, but it’s not for them.
 It’s (and Butch’s memoir is) for those who might read and realign their thinking and for those who agree with what’s been written and do things in their own way to further the principle.
 I think that’s who Butch is hoping to reach, too especially those young officers in our military who bear such tremendous responsibilities and ultimately may become senior officers shaping policy at a national level.

-Mostly, what I write here is for my children to read and think about what I try to teach them… to be a morally responsible person: to fiercely believe in the principles of family, courage, and togetherness.
+Mostly, what I write here is for my children to read and think about what I try to teach them… to be a morally responsible person: to fiercely believe in the principles of family, courage, equality and togetherness.
 Those go a long way—are perhaps the only way—to create a better life and build a better world.
 To answer Sartre, that’s how we should live… and to Yeats I’ll say, that is the center that holds.

 Richard ‘Butch’ Neal’s book is What Now, Lieutenant?
 Leadership Forged from Events in Vietnam, Desert Storm and Beyond.
 He is a retired 4-star general (USMC) and former Assistant Commandant of the US Marine Corps.